cisco-outshift-ai-agents/tf-code-reviewer-agntcy-agent/README.md

 1. Logging is properly initialized.
 2. The server is listening on `0.0.0.0:8123`.
-3. The agent has registred itself to AGP.
+3. The agent has registered itself to AGP.
 4. Your environment variables (like `.env file loaded`) are read.